 PTBX (Percutaneous Testicular Biopsy) – In this procedure, a hollow needle is used to extract small cores of testes tissue.
 The sperm found in this tissue is then aspirated.

 Open Biopsy – Also called a surgical biopsy.
 A cut is made in the skin as well as in the testicle.
 Then a small tissue sample is taken out from the opening.

 Azoospermia Treatment Cost

-The azoospermia treatment cost depends on the type of treatment that the patient needs to undergo.
+The zero sperm count treatment cost depends on the type of treatment that the patient needs to undergo.
 A simple surgical procedure will cost very little.
 Treatment like sperm extraction is combined either with preservation of the sperm through freezing or with IVF treatment, and this would include the cost of the accompanying treatment as well.

 Becoming a Father with Azoospermia

 Medicover Fertility is a renowned international brand.
 We have a team of highly skilled and experienced doctors who help men with various types of azoospermia.
 Medicover Fertility has a very high possibility of pregnancy when partner with azoospermia as we use the latest technology fertility treatments.

 Medicover Fertility has many azoospermia success stories to share.
 Couples who had lost all hope, saw their heart’s desire become a reality in Medicover.
 Medicover Fertility is one of the leading fertility clinics and has a very high success ratio for helping patients with azoospermia to successfully conceive.
 We also help with fertility preservation for couples who want to plan for more children.
 We are proud to have some of the best fertility experts in the country working at Medicover Fertility.

 Q: Is azoospermia treatable?